The role of accreted and in situ populations in shaping the stellar halos of low-mass galaxies: Summary and conclusions

-In this work we used a new set of very high resolution hydrodynamical cosmological simulations from the Auriga project \citep{Grand2017, Grand2024} to characterise and study properties of the stellar haloes of low-mass galaxies.
+In this work, we used a new set of very high resolution hydrodynamical cosmological simulations from the Auriga project \citep{Grand2017, Grand2024} to characterise and study properties of the stellar halos of low-mass galaxies.
 We also studied their evolution through time and their possible formation mechanisms.
 The resolution of these new simulations are of $5 \times 10^4 \, M_\odot$ in DM mass and $\sim 6 \times 10^3 \, M_\odot$ in baryonic mass, which allows us to resolve galaxies within a stellar mass range of $3.28 \times 10^8 \, M_\odot \leq M_* \leq 2.08 \times 10^{10} \, M_\odot$ with more than $10000$ particles.
-We set a definition for the stellar haloes in these galaxies, which considers all the stellar material located outside an ellipsoid with semi-major axes $a = b = 4 \, R_h$ (being $R_h$ the half-light radius) to be part of the stellar halo.
+We set a definition for the stellar halos in these galaxies, which considers all the stellar material located outside an ellipsoid with semi-major axes $a = b = 4 \, R_h$ (being $R_h$ the half-light radius) to be part of the stellar halo.
 Our sample contains $17$ dwarf galaxies.
-These simulated galaxies vary significantly in size and their outer regions reach very low surface brightness values ($\mu > 32 \, \rm mag \, \rm arcsec^{-2}$, see Figs. \ref{fig:SBmaps} and \ref{fig:SBrProf}).
+These simulated galaxies vary significantly in size and their outer regions reach very low surface brightness values ($\mu > 32 \, \rm mag \, \rm arcsec^{-2}$; see Figs. \ref{fig:SBmaps} and \ref{fig:SBrProf}).
+The main conclusions of this work can be listed as follows: